 The conservative jacket focuses on adding another element to your business casual look, without becoming the centerpiece.
 Opting for a more traditional color and pattern scheme allows the sports jacket to be worn at any time – whether it be for a wedding or office wear.
 The modern man’s wardrobe should contain at least one conservative jacket in the three main colors – grey, blue or brown.
 It is imperative that these jackets have some pattern, without being too bold or restrictive.

 The contemporary pattern of the sports jacket is undoubtedly plaid / windowpane.
 Having a jacket with this pattern guarantees that you are up to par.
 A classic example of a conservative sports jacket wardrobe would include: blue windowpane check, grey plaid and brown plaid.
-Ensuring that your wardrobe has one of each will make pairing a jacket with any business appropriate outfit relatively simple.
+Ensuring that your wardrobe has one of each will make pairing a jacket with any business casual outfit relatively simple.

 A blue windowpane blazer with an exquisite shirt and a tie combination provides for an incredible suave and sophisticated look.
 Courtesy of www.lyst.com